VG-21 Squadron

-Montanair_rt_front_1.jpg (82265 bytes)This right front view of the Montanair "Spirit" shows some of the changes made to the nose of the airplane.
+This right front view of the Montanair "Spirit" shows some of the changes from the original Varga model that were made to the nose of the airplane.
 The spinner is a duplicate of a 14" diameter unit used on a Piper Cherokee 180.
-The Varga has a 12" diameter spinner from the Cherokee 140.
+The Varga has a 12" diameter spinner from the Piper Cherokee 140.
 The "Spirit" propeller is also the same as that used on the Cherokee 180, which is a 76" Sensenich with a 60" pitch a 1.25" spacer.
-The Varga 2180 has a 76" diameter 60" pitch Sensenich without a spacer.
-The nose cowl is similar in construction to the original Varga, but the fiberglass nose bowl is my own design and the firewall shape was changed to make the cowl fit better around the 0-360 180 hp Lycoming engine.
+The Varga 2180 has a 76" diameter 60" pitch Sensenich propeller without a spacer.
+The nose cowl is similar in construction to the original Varga, but the fiberglass nose bowl is Max's own design and the firewall shape was changed to make the cowl fit better around the 0-360 180 hp Lycoming engine.

 fuselage_mod_640x480.jpg (111775 bytes)This drawing shows the 3 inch fuselage stretch forward of the wing leading edge.
 This stretching and lowering of the forward pedals 1.5" added significantly more leg room for the pilot.
 The forward pedals given a 4" adjustment range to accommodate both short and tall pilots.

 Montanair_lft_frnt_1.jpg (64549 bytes)This left side view shows the shape of the canopy and the new vertical tail.
-The original bow shape was retained to make retrofitting easier.
+The original canopy frame shape was retained to make retrofitting easier.
 The canopy glass was designed to be tallest at the pilots head and the same height as the original Varga above the passengers head.
 The vertical tail was moved aft more than two feet and and rudder area added below the horizontal tail in an effort to improve spin recovery.
 The dorsal fin was added only for appearance.
 (It should be noted that, as certified, the original Varga WILL NOT SPIN (OK, maybe a stalled spiral), but during Varga 2180 certification flight testing several degrees of increased elevator travel were added and we experienced an unrecoverable spin.
 The extra elevator travel was removed and spin tests proceeded without incident.)

 montana_lft_frnt_2.jpg (41707 bytes)The left front view again shows the nose cowl, prop and spinner.
-The carburetor air inlet box was installed in the left cooling air inlet and ducted to a new carb heat box.
+The carburetor air inlet box was installed in the left cooling air inlet and ducted to a new carburetor heat box.

 montana2_lft_tail.jpg (41236 bytes)This close-up of the vertical tail shows the relatively large aero counter-balance, the rudder area under the horizontal tail and the split elevator.
 The aero counter-balance and elimination of the rudder centering were intended to reduce rudder pressure, which they did.
-I left Montanair before completion of their spin testing, but my understanding is that these modifications by themselves had little or no effect on spin recovery with increased elevator travel.
+Max left Montanair before completion of their spin testing, but his understanding is that these modifications by themselves had little or no effect on spin recovery with increased elevator travel.

 [Home] [Next]